 “If a child is not learning in the way you teach, change your teaching strategy and teach the child in the way he learns!”

 Multi-sensory techniques are frequently used for children with learning differences.
 Studies from the National Institute of Child Health and Human Development (United States of America) have shown that for children with difficulties in learning to read, a multisensory teaching method is the most effective teaching method.

 Multisensory teaching techniques and strategies stimulate learning by engaging students on multiple levels.
 They encourage students to use some or all their senses to:

 - Gather information about a task

-- Link information to ideas they already know and understand
+- Link information for ideas they already know and understand

 - Perceive the logic involved in solving problems

 - Learn problem-solving tasks

 - Tap into nonverbal reasoning skills